rngoodman/tutorials/README.md

 This workflow uses the Phyloseq package in R to cluster 16S rRNA data from the human microbiome project (HMP) and determine if it corresponds to a body site, such as saliva, stool, or sebum.
 The HMPv35 dataset is used which was sequenced from amplicons of the rRNA 16S variable regions 3-5.

 ### 🦠 [Taxonomic based metagenomic analysis](https://rngoodman.github.io/noma-metagenomics/code/Noma_vs_healthy.html)
-This workflow uses miaverse packages in R to analyse short-read (Illumina) taxonomic-based metagenomic analysis of noma vs healthy human saliva samples.
+This workflow uses miaverse packages in R to analyse short-read (Illumina) taxonomic-based metagenomic data from  noma and healthy human saliva samples.

 ## Co-occurrence analysis